lamh85/Graph-Editor/docs/TechnicalDesigns.md

 * Create a vertex IF paintrbrush mode

 Mouse move
-* the client is responsible for tracking the current coordinates
 * set state: the build of the vertex IF paintbrush mode
 * update vertex IF resizing or moving location